WSDOT-GIS/ArcGIS-jQuery-Plugins/README.md

 # ArcGIS jQuery Plugins #

+:warning: **Note: This project is no longer active and should be considered abandoned.** :warning:

 This project contains jQuery plugins designed for use with the [ArcGIS API for JavaScript] (http://help.arcgis.com/en/webapi/javascript/arcgis/index.html).

 ## Prerequisites ##